Timeseries

 with_times_and_values(times, values, fill_missing_dates=False, freq=None, fillna_value=None)[source]

-Return a new TimeSeries similar to this one but with new specified values.
+Return a new series similar to this one but with new times and values.

 Parameters